Dataset Distillation using Neural Feature Regression: Related Work

 \textbf{Surrogate Objective:} To avoid unrolled optimization, several works turn to surrogate objectives.
 DC \citep{DBLP:conf/iclr/DC}, DSA \citep{DBLP:conf/icml/DSA}, and DCC \citep{DBLP:journals/corr/DCC} formulate the dataset distillation as a gradient matching problem between the gradients of neural network weights computed on the real and distilled data.
 In contrast, DM \citep{DBLP:journals/corr/DM} and CAFE \citep{DBLP:journals/corr/CAFE} consider the feature distribution alignment between the real and distilled data.
 Moreover, MTT \citep{DBLP:journals/corr/MTT} shows that knowledge from many expert training trajectories can be distilled to a dataset by using a training trajectory matching objective.
 Nevertheless, surrogate objectives may introduce new biases and thus, may not accurately reflect the true objective.
 For example, gradient matching approaches \citep{DBLP:conf/iclr/DC, DBLP:conf/icml/DSA, DBLP:journals/corr/DCC} only focus on short-range behavior and may easily overfit to a biased set of samples that produce dominant gradients \citep{DBLP:journals/corr/CAFE, DBLP:journals/corr/MTT}.

-\textbf{Closed-form Approximation:} An alternative way to cirvumvent unrolled optimization is to find a closed-form approximation to the inner optimization.
+\textbf{Closed-form Approximation:} An alternative way to circumvent unrolled optimization is to find a closed-form approximation to the inner optimization.
 Based on the correspondence between infinitely-wide neural networks and kernel methods, KIP \citep{DBLP:conf/iclr/KIP1,DBLP:conf/nips/KIP2} approximates the inner optimization with NTK \citep{DBLP:conf/nips/LeeXSBNSP19}.
 In this case, the meta-gradient can be computed by back-propagating through the NTK.
 However, computing NTK for modern neural networks is extremely expensive.
 Thus, using NTK for dataset distillation requires thousands of GPU hours and sophisticated implementation of the distributed kernel computation framework \citep{DBLP:conf/nips/KIP2}.
+Similar to ours, \citet{DBLP:journals/corr/BohdalFDD20} also decomposes the neural network as a feature extractor and a linear classifier.
+However, they only learn the label and explicitly solve for the optimal classifier weights rather than perform KRR.